 - a group of people, arranged in a cohesive manner, that appear to belong together

 I've traced these techniques back as far as Da Vinci's Last Supper.
 Where and when it actually started, I know not.
 But it goes back a long, long time.
-Now because great photographers learn from other great artists there's no co-incidence that many great photos of rock bands, soldiers and family portraits alike contain the very same approach to composition I've outline in this article.
+Because great photographers learn from other great artists, there's no co-incidence that many great photos of rock bands, soldiers and family portraits alike contain the very same approach to composition I've outline in this article.

 Photography can be as hard and complicated as you decide to make it.
 It's your choice as to how many lenses, flash units, stands and light modifiers you carry around with you.
 Sometimes the best decision is what not to bring along.
 If it isn't fun, find a way to make it so.